Skip to chat with us. Skip to content

 Regular STI testing is an important part of preventive health care for anyone who is sexually active.
 Yet, a 2018 survey found that 50% of Canadians have never been tested for an STI, citing factors like the fear of a positive result and a lack of a primary care provider

-If you’re among those Canadians without a primary care provider or unsure where you go, Maple makes it easy to take control of your sexual health.
-Maple gives you access to Canadian-licensed doctors and nurse practitioners 24/7/365 within minutes over secure text, audio, or video call.
+If you’re among those Canadians without a primary care provider or unsure where you are going, Maple makes it easy to take control of your sexual health.
+Maple gives you access to Canadian-licensed doctors and nurse practitioners 24/7/365 within minutes over secure text, audio, or video calls.

 Understanding the importance of STI testing and how urine tests work is important for taking control of your sexual health.
 Regular testing not only protects your well-being but also helps prevent the spread of infections to others.
 By staying informed and proactive, you can contribute to a healthier community and ensure peace of mind.
 Remember, taking the time to get tested is a simple yet powerful way to safeguard your health and foster open, honest communication about sexual wellness.